thusharabandara/Geo-Area-Calculator-and-Map-Creation-Tool/readme.md

     - To calculate the Shoelace Algorithm, need “Arrays, For Loop”
     -	To link calculation with Coordinates and Display need to learn about the Libraries.
     - To convert the X & Y coordinates to the point shape file (GIS platform).
+* Create the User segment with PyQt 5 process and Gui Interfac

 ## Table of Content
   1. Define the Polygon